bowmanjd/pscargastalk/slides/slides.md

 - Any VS Code derivative like Cursor, Antigravity, etc.
 - Neovim works well (suggested plugins: mason, nvim-lspconfig (use `powershell_es`), mason-lspconfig
 - Language Server: [github.com/PowerShell/PowerShellEditorServices](https://github.com/PowerShell/PowerShellEditorServices)
 - Powershell ISE is available, but Microsoft has deprecated it.
+It does not support modern Powershell

 <!--